In our society, it’s become socially acceptable to eat large greasy meals.

 Weight Loss Success Comes Down to Mindset

-Your mindset (a.k.a. the way you think) plays an important role in you ability – or inability – to lose weight.
+Your mindset (a.k.a. the way you think) plays an important role in your ability – or inability – to lose weight.

 The good news is that you can create a way of thinking that supports your weight loss efforts.

-The reason so many people find it difficult to lose weight is because when they set out to make the change they eat differently, they move differently…
+The reason so many people find it difficult to lose weight is that when they set out to make the change they eat differently, they move differently…

 but they never think differently.